Burne77a/psr/README.md

 # PSR (Partible State Replication) for VxWorks

 Hello and welcome to the somewhat humble abode of PSR - Partible State Replication.
-It's a one-man show here, so expect the charm of a solo project!
+It's a one-man show here, so expect the charm of a solo project (or even much worse, since it has been done in haste to test this concept)!

 ## What's PSR All About?